-- g.
-Investments arising out of underwriting commitments that have not been disposed within a year from the date of commitment. - h.
-Reciprocal crossholdings of bank capital artificially designed to inflate the capital position of the bank. - i.
+- f.
+Investments arising out of underwriting commitments that have not been disposed within a year from the date of commitment. - g.
+Reciprocal crossholdings of bank capital artificially designed to inflate the capital position of the bank. - h.
 Any other items as stipulated by Nepal Rastra Bank, from time to time.